-FABe will be riding a lot of momentum from this win going into either a winter season or qualifcations for the Halo World Championship 2017.
+FABe will be riding a lot of momentum from this win going into either a winter season or qualifications for the Halo World Championship 2017.
 The other squads obviously have their work cut out for them after being absolutely destroyed by FABe and thanks to Vegas we know a top tier EU team is equivalent to a low end North American pro team.

 There is no word on future European events, but we do know the future of Halo will be seen at HCS NA Fall Finals.